Bruce Springsteen hails The Killers "a hell of a band" during chat with Brandon Flowers

 The pair spoke at length for the latest edition of The Boss’ five-part show, Letter To You Radio, which is being broadcast daily in the run-up to the release of his new album ‘Letter To You’ (out tomorrow, October 23).

-At one point in the chat Flowers opened up about how embarking on a solo career allowed him to enjoy “a nice bit of respite from the big shows” that his band are used to playing.
+At one point in the chat, Flowers opened up about how embarking on a solo career allowed him to enjoy “a nice bit of respite from the big shows” that his band are used to playing.
 But he admitted his allegiance “lies mostly to The Killers”.

 “Well, that’s a hell of a band,” Springsteen replied.
 “Recently when I caught you, it may have been Glastonbury.
 The band was so good.
 You guys have developed such an incredible live show.
 Really something to be proud of.”